 Credit for formal service-school courses is determined in accordance with the recommendations of the American Council on Education as published in the Guide to the Evaluation of Educational Experiences in the Armed Services.
 However, the University's policy is to award credit for lower- and upper-level courses.
 The student desiring credit for such courses must submit official records of completion of the courses to the Office of Admissions and Records.
 The student's Dean will determine the extent to which the credit is applicable toward the degree.
-Credit is also allowed for USAFI/DANTES correspondence courses.
-(See MAXIMUM USE OF CREDITS:
+(See MAXIMUM USE OF CREDITS: EXAMINATION, MILITARY, CORRESPONDENCE, EXTENSION.)